Akashthakar/Remote-Evidence-Collector/README.md

 ## Usage
 Run the script to start collection evidence remotely
 ### 1. On the Receiver (Collector) Machine
-Run the `receiver.sh` to start listening for incoming data:
-Give port number to listen
+Run the `receiver.sh` to start listening for incoming data:\n Give port number to listen\n
-Select what to receive?
+Select what to receive?\n
 Give file name to store data

 ### 2. On the Sender (Infected) Machine